panoptesDev/Safecoin/docs/src/developing/programming-model/transactions.md

 that are not executable.

-Unlike on-chain programs, [Native Programs](developing/runtime-facilities/programs) are handled differently in that they are built directly into the Safecoin runtime.
+Unlike on-chain programs, [Native Programs](developing/runtime-facilities/programs) are handled differently in that they are built directly into the Panoptis runtime.

 ### Accounts